horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 The terms Ethereum network, Ethereum blockchain, Ethereum platform often used as a reference to the network of servers that run Ethereum node software.

-The Ethereum network consists of all servers worldwide which run Ethereum node software.
-Usually, when talking about Ethereum people focus on Ether cryptocurrency rather than the massive network it has.
+The Ethereum network consists of all servers worldwide running Ethereum node software.
+Usually, when talking about Ethereum people focus on Ether cryptocurrency rather than the network it has and potential applications.

 Anyone can join the Ethereum network and start using it on equal terms as everyone else.

 > The Ethereum is not just cryptocurrency.
-Ethereum is a network, and an open platform for financial applications and other type of services where trust, transparency and reliability is crucial.
+Ethereum is a network, and an open decentralized platform for financial and other type of services where trust, transparency and reliability is crucial.

-Being an open network where anyone can deploy services, the Ethereum can be regarded as a global platform for decentralized services.
-It has already proven itself as a viable platform for financial applications.

-Just like the Amazon or Ebay are the go to platforms for selling and buying, Ethereum is a leading platform for decentralized financial services.

-In that sense, Ethereum has significantly more applications than say Bitcoin blockchain which is currently limited to serve those looking at Bitcoin as store of value.
+In that sense, Ethereum has significantly more applications than say Bitcoin blockchain which is currently limited to serve only those looking at Bitcoin as a store of value.

-Ethereum has attracted a lot of users who are more interested in various services built on it rather than Ether currency itself.
+Ethereum has attracted a lot of engineers and entrepreneurs interested in potential services that can be built on Ethereum rather than Ether currency itself.

 Over the last few years, Ethereum managed to attract over a million engineers worldwide.
-Most of those are currently building all kinds of autonomous services that control significant amount of funds.
+Most of those are currently building autonomous services that control significant amount of funds.

-These services ultimately attract more users pushing the Ethereum ecosystem further.

 The large size of the Ethereum network is what attracts most engineers specifically to Ethereum and not competing projects like say EOS blockchain.
 The Bitcoin blockchain is the only blockchain that potentially has an even larger network.

+The services built on top of Ethereum ultimately attract even more to Ethereum pushing the ecosystem further.

 ## 5. Smart Contracts